nutanix/epic-scripts/README.md

 This repository contains reference scripts to be used for Epic EHR on Nutanix deployments.

-All scripts are provided generalized examples and must be modified to your particular deployment.
+All scripts are generalized examples and must be modified to your particular deployment.

 Please reach out to Epic@nutanix.com with any questions and we'd be happy to help.